Diogo de Paiva de Andrade

 Diogo de Payva de Andrada (Note: Depending on the source, the spelling varies between "Payva" and "Paiva", "Andrada" and "Andrade"; another common variation is "Diogo Andrada de Payva".)
-(26 July 1528 - 1 December 1575) was a celebrated Portuguese theologian of the sixteenth century.
+(26 July 1528 - 1 December 1575) was Portuguese theologian of the sixteenth century.

 Biography

 He was born at Coimbra, the son of the grand treasurer of João III.
 His original bent was towards foreign mission.
 After finishing his course at the University of Coimbra, he was ordained to the priesthood, and remained as professor of theology.

 So great was his reputation that King Sebastian of Portugal appointed him theologian at the Council of Trent, 1561.
 Here he merited the special thanks of the Pope by an able work in defense of the papal authority.
 While at the council he wrote his "Decem libri orthodoxarum explicationum" (Venice, 1564, 1594; Cologne, 1564, 1574) against the work of Martin Chemnitz, "Theologiae Jesuitarum praecipua capita".

 In this book he discusses and defines the chief points of doctrine attacked by the heretics.
 Chemnitz answered by his well-known "Examen Concilii Tridentini", in reply to which Andrada produced his best work, "Defensio Tridentinae fidei" (Lisbon, 1578 and 1595).